container-storage-interface/spec/spec.md

 1. Execute the `ListSnapshots` RPC to possibly obtain a snapshot ID that may be used to execute a `DeleteSnapshot` RPC; upon success execute `DeleteSnapshot`.
 2. The CO takes no further action regarding the timed out RPC, a snapshot is possibly leaked and the operator/user is expected to clean up.

-It is NOT REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it supports the CREATE_DELETE_SNAPSHOT capability: the CO needs to take into consideration the full range of plugin capabilities before deciding how to proceed in the above scenario.
+While it is NOT REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it supports the CREATE_DELETE_SNAPSHOT capability, it is REQUIRED for a controller plugin to implement the `LIST_SNAPSHOTS` capability if it needs to upload a snapshot after it is being cut.
+This is because uploading a snapshot could fail after the initial `CreateSnapshot` RPC returns.
+The `ListSnapshots` RPC allows the CO to clean up orphaned snapshots whose background upload process has failed.

 ##### Snapshot Statuses